adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

+This endpoint receives a JSON payload containing the user's information, such as **username** and **password**.
+It creates a new account for the user and a root container for them.

 * ####  &emsp; Request

+The request must be a POST request to the **/register** endpoint with a JSON payload containing the following fields:

+  1. **username**: The user's username.
+  2. **password**: The user's password.
+  3. **password_confirmation**: The user's password confirmation

 * ####  &emsp; Errors

+If the request is invalid or any error occurs while processing it, the endpoint will return one of the following error messages as a JSON payload:

+  1. **400	Invalid request body**
+  2. **400	User already exists**
+  3. **400	Password and confirmation do not match**
+  4. **500	Failed to get max location ID**
+  5. **500	Failed to create user**
+  6. **500	Failed to create container**
+  7. **500	Failed to update user's RootLoc**

 * ####  &emsp; Response

+If the request is successful, the endpoint returns a JSON payload containing the following fields:

+  1. **token**: The authentication token for the newly created user.
+  2. **rootLoc**: The ID of the root container created for the new user.

 * ####  &emsp; Functionality

+When a request is received, the endpoint first checks if the request body is valid and if the user already exists in the system.
+If the request is valid and the user does not already exist, it creates a new account and a new root container for the user in the database.

+The endpoint creates the new account by hashing and salting the user's password using the bcrypt package.
+It also generates a random token for the user's authentication.

+The endpoint then creates a new container object for the user's root container.
+The new container is assigned a new unique location ID.
+The endpoint uses a transaction to ensure that the creation of the new user and container objects is atomic.

+If any error occurs during the creation of the user or container objects, the endpoint returns an error message and rolls back the transaction.
+If the creation is successful, the endpoint commits the transaction and returns the authentication token and the ID of the root container created for the user.

 ---------------------